IvanProdaiko94/UCU-scala-final-project/readme.md

 #### Windows

    Scripts are in progress...

+   Until then - you can use something like Git Bash - MinGw which should be fairly straightforward.

    <!--//Scripts provided to you were mostly tested on Unix environment - please reach to the teacher if you face any problems. -->